alonnov/IoT-NAS/README.md

 ### Use the Plugin

 1. Place the compiled `.so` file in the plugins directory (e.g., `./plugins` or `./framework/plugins`).
-2. When you run the framework, it will automatically load plugins from this directory at startup.
+2. The framework will automatically detect and load new plugins from this directory during runtime—no restart required.

 ## 🔍 Troubleshooting